ZoidTechnology/Kinector/readme.md

 Attempt to connect to or disconnect from the Kinect.

 ## Development
-Ensure both [Kinect for Windows SDK 2.0](https://www.microsoft.com/en-us/download/details.aspx?id=44561) and [Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/) are installed.
+Ensure [Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/) is installed.
 [Visual Studio Code](https://code.visualstudio.com/) is recommended for development.

 Clone this repository, then initialise submodules with `git submodule update --init`.
 Create a file called `settings.json` in the `.vscode` directory with the following contents: